Anatoliy Tymoshchuk: International career

-Since his debut in 2000, Tymoshchuk has become a key member of the Ukraine national team.
+Since his debut in 2000, Tymoshchuk became a key member of the Ukraine national team.
 He gained recognition for his performance during the 2006 FIFA World Cup in which Ukraine reached the quarter-finals, being named man of the match in Ukraine's victory over Tunisia.
 Tymoshchuk has been described as one of the catalysts for Ukraine's first World Cup appearance.
 In 2009, he won Cyprus International Football Tournaments.

-On 11 October 2010, in a friendly match against Brazil, Tymoshchuk became the second Ukraine player to earn 100 caps, after Andriy Shevchenko, who reached the milestone in a friendly against Canada just two days prior.
+On 11 October 2010, in a friendly match against Brazil, Tymoshchuk became the second Ukraine player to earn 100 caps, after Andriy Shevchenko, who reached the milestone in a friendly against Canada two days prior.

 On 20 December 2011, Tymoshchuk was named the best footballer in the history of Ukraine; he finished first in a nationwide poll to determine the key individuals in the Ukrainian game since the nation's independence in 1991.
+During his playing career, he was "a deep-lying midfielder who is comfortable on the ball and capable of ferocious long-range shooting".
 After Shevchenko's retirement in 2012, Tymoshchuk inherited the captaincy of the team.

 He is the most capped Ukrainian player with 144 appearances as of 29 June 2016.
 In August 2016, Tymoshchuk officially retired from international football.

-Style of play

-During his playing career, he was "a deep-lying midfielder who is comfortable on the ball and capable of ferocious long-range shooting".